DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 ##### Requirements

 Map the application's logs attributes to [Datadog's Standard Attributes][6] : Use the [Attribute Remapper][5] to map attribute keys to standard [Datadog Standard Attributes][6].
-For example, an attribute key that contains a client IP value should be remapped to `network.client.ip`.
-Remove original attributes when remapping by using `preserveSource:false` to avoid duplicates.
+For example, an attribute for client IP value should be remapped to `network.client.ip`.

 Map the log `source` tag to the integration name
 : Datadog recommends that the `source` tag is set to `<integration_name>`.
 The `source` tag must be non-editable by the user because the is used to enable integration pipelines and dashboards.
 The `source` tag must be in lowercase.